rerun-io/rerun/design/batching.md

 That's also an opportunity to pre-compact the data: if two rows share the same timepoints with different components, we could potentially merge them together... that's a bit more controversial though as it means either dropping some `EventId`s, or supporting multiple `EventId`s for a single event.

 One last thing that needs to be taken care of before actually sending the data is compression / dictionary-encoding of some kind.
-Even some trivial gzipping should do wonders here.
-TODO(cmc): do we already have some kind of compression in place? zstd should already be set up i figure?
+We already have `zstd` in place for that.

 ### Storage